 TIME FOR A CHANGE

-As a lifetime patient who is both a provider and a recipient of services, my combined experience influenced me to branch out and become an Integrity Consultant.
+As a lifetime patient who is both a provider and a recipient of services, my combined experience influenced me to branch out and become a consultant.
 I aim to inspire a new wave of professionalism in coaching and service provision.
 One that carries dignity, respect, and integrity in all engagements, marketing promotions, and services, between professionals and their clients, audience, and followers.

 I support the future of coaching and helping professions in the mental health and human services field by holding a vision for the collaborative discovery of what it means to live fully, as humans, being human.
 This includes having an awareness and understanding of the roles that our biology, physiology, genetics, personal histories, environments, trauma, repeated patterns of stress, conditioning, and social determinants of health can play.
 This is essential, alongside mindful consideration for the level of accessibility, community, and sense of belonging one may or may not have.